-Medbelle, the London and Berlin based startup which brands itself as the first ‘digital hospital’ has raised $7 million from Signals Venture Capital with the help of Talis Capital, Mutschler Ventures, IBB and Cavalry Ventures.
+Medbelle, the Berlin and London based startup which brands itself as the first ‘digital hospital’ has raised $7 million from Signals Venture Capital with the help of Talis Capital, Mutschler Ventures, IBB and Cavalry Ventures.

 The startup was founded in 2016 and aims to bring patient concerns online and to provide treatment digitally, hence being more convenient for many.
 Via the app or website, customers can book a variety of different medical procedures, including cosmetics and bariatrics, with a view to expand this into orthopaedics and fertility.
 The service gives the patient more involvement and control over their own procedures.
 Medbelle currently only offers services to private patients but aims to eventually broaden its reach to NHS patients.
 Over 30,000 Brits already use the service and an extra 144,000 users are expected by 2020.